MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-technologies/includes/2-hyper-v.md

 :::image type="content" source="../media/2-hyper-v-architecture.png" alt-text="Diagram of a non-nested virtualization environment, with the CPU layer at the bottom, on top of which is a Hypervisor layer, followed by the root host OS and guest OS." border="true":::

 An OS that runs in a VM is referred to as a *guest OS*.
-Hyper-V supports all current versions of Windows Server and client operating systems in addition to a several Linux distributions, including CentOS, Red Hat Enterprise Linux, Debian, Oracle Linux, SUSE, and Ubuntu, as well as FreeBSD.
+Hyper-V supports all current versions of Windows Server and client operating systems in addition to a several Linux distributions, including CentOS, Red Hat Enterprise Linux, Debian, Oracle Linux, SUSE, and Ubuntu, and FreeBSD.

 ## What is nested virtualization?